West Coast Version of the Caribbean. An ideal STAYCATION for BC Residents!

 What makes this Resort unique

 Quarry Bay's shoreline is owned by various individual strata lot owners with some never used public access parkland.
 Lots have become coveted family legacy properties.
 Most of the bay is protected from the prevailing south-westerly winds.
 Access to the island is by boat or floatplane.
 There is no hydropower, roads or public services.
 Water taxi service is available, or dare take a floatplane with stunning aerial views of the coastline, all the way from downtown Vancouver, YVR, or even Seattle!
 You will be renting a private retreat residence that has had the same owner for over 30 years.
 Alistair Palmer has continually expanded and upgraded the buildings, docks, and services.
 This is an off-the-grid accommodation.
 We generate renewable energy every day from a solar system that powers the elevator, water pump, pressure tanks, fridge, dryer, washing machine, dishwasher (restricted use), all lighting and power outlets.
 We have four flush toilets that effectively use a septic field.
 Recreational activities, serenity, bonding, creativity, and nature are the primary reasons to come here.
 There is much natural and rugged beauty within eyesight of the cabin.
 Explore our backwoods by trail.
 If you are a birder, writer, photographer, yoga practitioner, meditator, painter, star-gazer, windsurfer, paddle boarder, hiker, snorkeler, scuba diver, kayaker, cliff jumper, into fishing, mountain biking, swimming or even beachcombing, you will be in your element at Quarry Bay.
-We do not rent out for weekends unless you rent for seven days or more.
 This is a special retreat for those wishing to take a break from city dwelling, the fast-paced digital world, or to reconnect with their inner self, their partner, family, and friends.
 It’s a chill zone with nature zen-like vibes.
 Enquire and request our comprehensive 'Overview and Orientation' document for additional information, recommendations for planning and rental packages, conditions, change over days, etc.